 So which one is better and healthier?
 In order to find out the answer, let's have a little comparison to reveal the pros and cons of each one.

-Before passing to the next question I would like to emphasize that all the comparative information in the charts below is outlined for cooked brown rice and cooked white rice, since we consume both of them in this state.
-As you can see in the data set out below white rice wins with lower sugars, sodium, saturated fat and price.
-On the other hand, brown rice is richer in choline and fiber.
+Before passing to the next question, we would like to emphasize that all the comparative information in the charts below is outlined for cooked brown rice and cooked white rice since we consume both of them in this state.

-According to the study published in January 2011 (3) consumption of brown rice in place of white rice may lower the risk of type 2 diabetes.
-The authors estimated that replacing 50 grams/day intake of white rice with the same amount of brown rice had been associated with a 16% lower risk of type 2 diabetes.
+According to a study published in 2011, consumption of brown rice in place of white rice may lower the risk of type 2 diabetes.
+The authors estimated that replacing 50 grams/day intake of white rice with the same amount of brown rice had been associated with a 16% lower risk of type 2 diabetes (2).

-White rice may have indefinite shelf life due to its specific processing, when it loses bran, containing huge amount of oils.
+White rice may have indefinite shelf life due to its specific processing, when it loses bran, containing a huge amount of oils.
 Brown rice, by contrast, has a shorter shelf life.
-Owing to higher oil content, contained in bran, brown rice easily goes rancid after about 6 months.
-But don’t be upset, there are some options, which will help you to store brown rice for a longer period.
+Due to the higher oil content contained in bran, brown rice quickly goes rancid after about 6 months.
+But don't be upset, there are some options that will help you store brown rice for a longer period.

-From the very start it is necessary to point out that both brown and white rice should be stored in clean, dry, airtight containers.
-These points are critical, because rice easily absorbs dirt, humidity and oxygen, which spoil rice.
-In these containers you can store white rice for up to 30 years in a cool dry place with oxygen absorbers in container.
-To prolong a shelf life of brown rice you may store it in refrigerator for up to 6-12 months and up to 12-18 months in freezer.
+From the very start, it is necessary to point out that both brown and white rice should be stored in clean, dry, airtight containers.
+These points are critical because rice quickly absorbs dirt, humidity, and oxygen, which spoil rice.
+In these containers, you can store white rice for up to 30 years in a cool, dry place with oxygen absorbers in the container.
+To prolong the shelf life of brown rice, you may store it in the refrigerator for up to 6-12 months and up to 12-18 months in the freezer.

 Preparation times of white and brown rice are different again.
-The cooking time of white rice is about 20 minutes, whereas brown rice’s cooking time is about 40 minutes.
-In this part white rice is obvious winner with longer shelf life and shorter preparation time.
+The cooking time of white rice is about 20 minutes, whereas brown rice's cooking time is about 40 minutes.
+In this part, white rice is evidently the winner with longer shelf life and shorter preparation time.

 Comparison summary table